skleanthous/presentations/20200623-becoming-a-high-perf-org/presentation.md

 <!-- _class: lead invert -->

-# Definition of high performance
+# What is a high performance organization

+## And does it really matter?

 ---